“I feel fat.” It’s a phrase many of us have said without thinking.

 It opens the door to compassion, self-connection, and deeper self-awareness that support our healing journey.

-Instead of punishing your body, you begin to nurture yourself in ways that truly meet your needs—whether that’s rest, reassurance, movement, nourishment, or simply being reminded that you are enough.
+Instead of punishing your body, you begin to nurture yourself in ways that truly meet your needs—whether that’s rest, reassurance, movement, nourishment, connection or simply being reminded that you are enough.

 So the next time you hear yourself say “I feel fat,” pause.
 Breathe.
 And gently ask yourself:

-👉 Am I placing my discomfort onto my body?
 What else might I be feeling right now that needs my attention or care?

 The real work—the real healing—begins when we stop blaming the body and start exploring the feelings beneath the words.